Hank-Tang/Hank-Tang.github.io/README.md

 ## Research Projects
 - POCMP (Multi-model related)

-  Projected to be available in mid-October, 2024
+  Projected to be available in mid-October, 2024.
+To be submitted to NAACL 2025.
 - Rethinking EHR: Enhancing transformer-based models for reorganized tree-structured Electronic Health Records

   Projected to be avaiable in December, 2024.
 For preliminary information, please check out this [report](/assets/doc/Research Report_CV.pdf) written in September 2024.